 Every factor listed above works in unison.
 A slight deviation in the pavilion angle can sometimes be compensated for by a tighter crown angle, which is why diamond cut grading requires highly advanced optical scanning technology.

-At Revera Jewels, we meticulously vet our inventory to ensure that the proportions, symmetry, and polish work together flawlessly, delivering a diamond that maximizes light performance and commands attention from every angle.
+At Reverra Jewels, we meticulously vet our inventory to ensure that the proportions, symmetry, and polish work together flawlessly, delivering a diamond that maximizes light performance and commands attention from every angle.

 When grading a diamond's cut, gemological laboratories like the GIA (Gemological Institute of America) don't just look at the stone's depth or width.
 They evaluate a complex interplay of physical proportions and craftsmanship.

-At Revera Jewels, we break these down into two main categories: Proportional Factors (how the diamond is shaped to handle light) and Craftsmanship Factors (the care taken during the cutting process).
+At Reverra Jewels, we break these down into two main categories: Proportional Factors (how the diamond is shaped to handle light) and Craftsmanship Factors (the care taken during the cutting process).

 1. Proportional Factors (The Physics of Light)